Pressure induced redistribution of oxygen hole states in La$_{4}$Ni$_{3}$O$_{10}$: Introduction

 \section{Introduction}

-Recently superconductivity (SC) has been discovered in both bilayer and trilayer Ruddlesden-Popper (RP) nickelate single crystals under pressure, with maximum transition temperatures $T_c$ of about 80 K and 30 K, respectively~\cite{sun2023signatures,zhu2024superconductivity,zhang2025superconductivity}.
-Compared to La$_3$Ni$_2$O$_7$, La$_4$Ni$_3$O$_{10}$ exhibit better sample quality and greater stability despite that its superconducting transition temperature is significantly lower than that of La$_3$Ni$_2$O$_7$, possibly due to the weaker electronic correlations in La$_4$Ni$_3$O$_{10}$~\cite{xu2025origin,li2025direct}.
-With increasing pressure, the density-wave order in La$_4$Ni$_3$O$_{10}$ is suppressed, accompanied by a structural transition from the $P2_1/a$ phase to the $I4/mmm$ phase, concomitant with the emergence of SC~\cite{zhu2024superconductivity,zhang2025superconductivity}.
+Recently, superconductivity (SC) has been discovered in both bilayer and trilayer Ruddlesden-Popper (RP) nickelate single crystals under pressure, with maximum transition temperatures $T_c$ reaching about 80 K and 30 K, respectively~\cite{sun2023signatures,zhu2024superconductivity,zhang2025superconductivity}.
+Compared to La$_3$Ni$_2$O$_7$, La$_4$Ni$_3$O$_{10}$ exhibits better sample quality and greater stability, although its superconducting transition temperature is significantly lower than that of La$_3$Ni$_2$O$_7$, possibly due to weaker electronic correlations in La$_4$Ni$_3$O$_{10}$~\cite{xu2025origin,li2025direct}.
+With increasing pressure, the density-wave order in La$_4$Ni$_3$O$_{10}$ is suppressed, accompanied by a structural transition from the $P2_1/a$ phase to the $I4/mmm$ phase, accompanied by the emergence of SC~\cite{zhu2024superconductivity,zhang2025superconductivity}.
 The interplay between the crystal structure, density-wave order, and SC is highly intricate.
-Several studies showed that several other phases or crossovers occur between the low and high pressure phases~\cite{zhu2024superconductivity,zhang2025superconductivity, xu2025collapse} indicating the close proximity of various electronic and magnetic structures.
+Several studies have shown that multiple other phases or crossovers occur between the low- and high pressure phases~\cite{zhu2024superconductivity,zhang2025superconductivity, xu2025collapse}, indicating the close proximity of various electronic and magnetic structures.